djFatNerd/djFatNerd/README.md

-- 👋 Hi, I’m @djFatNerd.
+- 👋 Hi, I’m DJ.
 - 👀 I’m interested in Computer Vision.
-Currently, 3D Scene Generation, Scene Graph Understanding.
+Currently, I am working on large-scale city scene generation.
-- 💞️ I’m looking to collaborate on interesting CV, ML projects or problems that require interesting algorithms.
+- 💞️ I’m looking to collaborate on interesting CV, projects.
-- 📫 reach me @ dengj325@gmail.com
+- 📫 Please reach me @ dengj325@gmail.com.

 <!---
 djFatNerd/djFatNerd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.